Qovery/documentation/website/docs/using-qovery/configuration/deployment-rule.md

 ### Mode

 Displays the mode of your environment.
-This field is not editable after the enviornment was provisioned.
+This field is not editable after the environment was provisioned.

 ### Cluster

 Displays the cluster assigned to your environment.
-This is not editable after the enviornment was provisioned.
+This is not editable after the environment was provisioned.

 <p align="center">
   <img src="/img/configuration/deployment/deploy-6.png" alt="Deployments" />